kalekundert/recipes/brunch/waffle.md

 ingredients such as chocolate chips or blueberries.
 Mix as little as possible;
 the goal is to get most of the flour wet, not to get rid of the lumps.

 Ladle some of the batter onto the waffle iron and you're good to go!
+Six waffles is usually the right amount for me.

 Dehydrated Milk
 ===============